-So we are working on slide 1, and we are working on different set of for accessibility tools, and we would like to provide tools to periodically and automatically evaluate and to monitor accessibility level of websites.
+We're on slide 1, and we are working on different set of for accessibility tools, we would like to provide tools to periodically and automatically evaluate and to monitor the accessibility level of websites.

 In order to summarize results and try to provide a means to quantify the level of accessibility barriers, we have defined a metric we called BIF metric.
 I am on slide 2.
 This BIF acronym stands for barrier impact factor.
 The idea to summarize results collected by the automatic monitoring application rises up from barriers work through.

-So our idea was to provide an application, full automatic application, and we tried to divide – to divide all the accessibility errors in terms of how they can affect users by means of assistive technologies.
+Our idea was to provide a fully automatic application, and we tried to divide all the accessibility errors in terms of how they can affect users by means of assistive technologies.

-Our main topic, our main goal, was to provide a way to measure the accessibility level and the impact of accessibility errors based on a tool according to user-assistive technologies.
-That’s all.
+Our main goal was to provide a way to measure the accessibility level and the impact of accessibility errors based on a tool according to user-assistive technologies.
+That's all.

-So our next presentation is from Nadia Fernandes on a template-aware Web accessibility metric, and just a sec.
-Let me unmute you, Nadia.
+Our next presentation is from Nadia Fernandes on a template-aware Web accessibility metric.

 >> NADIA FERNANDES: Okay.
 From the developer's perspective, there's accessibility evaluation tools provide (Inaudible) results.
 The same error is constantly repeating and confuses developers.